Cluster sizes in subcritical soft Boolean models

-We can further replace the Pareto distributed radii by more general heavy-tailed radii.
-As long as the new radius distributions have the same tail exponent, our Results \textit{(i)} and \textit{(iii)} still remain true in the sense that the decay exponent of the Euclidean diameter does not change.
-However, this may come at the cost of additional slowly varying correction terms.
-Only in Result \textit{(ii)}, dealing with the critical point of the phase transition, may the precise form of the radius distribution matter.
-The same also applies to our results on the number of points, presented in the following section.
+All the above remains true if we replace the Pareto distributed radii by more general heavy-tailed radii.
+As long as the new radius distribution has the same tail exponent, thus the same integrability properties, our results remain true in the sense that the decay exponent of the Euclidean diameter does not change {although it may, of course, change the bounds on \(\widehat{\beta}\) in~\eqref{eq:boundsForTailBeta}.} The same applies to our results on the number of points, presented in the following section.